koenol/tsoha-budget-app/README.md

+This application is a project for the University of Helsinki's TKT20019 - Databases and Web Programming course Summer/2024.

 # Budget Application

 With the application, users can create an account to track their income and expenses.
 Users can create multiple accounts, and the application provides a visual representation of the account information.